 Moreover, multi-page applications depend on an interconnected front- and backend, so separating projects for different reasons becomes problematic.

 However, they are not entirely useless!
 MPAs come to the rescue of numerous e-Commerce vendors and provide outstanding SEO opportunities.
-Besides, they have an established architecture, so you won’t have a problem finding a development team for your project.
+Besides, they have an established architecture, so you won’t have a problem finding a custom mobile application development team for your project.

 Progressive Web Applications (PWAs)